Skip to content

 The highest-return agent projects share a pattern: high-volume, rules-plus-judgment work that's too variable for traditional automation but too repetitive to deserve skilled human hours.
 Concrete examples we see across industries:

-- Logistics and field operations — monitoring shipments or job statuses, chasing exceptions, and rescheduling around problems instead of just reporting them.
+• Logistics and field operations — monitoring shipments or job statuses, chasing exceptions, and rescheduling around problems instead of just reporting them, often wired into the same data as your fleet management software.

 Notice what's not on the list: replacing your accountant, making strategic decisions, or anything where a confident-sounding wrong answer is expensive and hard to catch.
 Agents are force multipliers for processes you already understand — not substitutes for judgment.